 Behaviour in art lessons is outstanding; there are excellent relationships between students and teachers in all key stages.
 Students speak very positively of their experiences in Art and Photography lessons.

-Maintaining uptake of Art and Photography students in this new political climate.
+Maintaining the uptake of Art and Photography.